 Cash equivalents include all highly liquid investments maturing within 90 days from the date of purchase.
 Investments consist of securities with remaining maturities greater than 90 days when purchased.
-The Company records its investments at fair value in the accompanying consolidated balance sheets.
+The Company classifies these investments as available-for-sale and records them at fair value in the accompanying consolidated balance sheets.
+Unrealized gains or losses are included in accumulated other comprehensive income (loss).
 Changes in fair value are recognized through net income.
 Premiums or discounts from par value are amortized to investment income over the life of the underlying investment.